Particles and Phase Space Points

 This version of the constructor automatically creates ParticleStateful

 obejcts from the momenta, matching the particles of the process.
-In the case of Compton
+In the case of our example process, this is means an incoming mock fermion and mock boson, and outgoing mock fermion and mock boson.

 Automatic checks make sure that the number of 4-momenta given matches the necessary number of 4-momenta for the process (this adds 0 overhead at runtime because it is inferred from type information alone).